 Interviewer: Where are you based out of?

 Rodrigo Branco: I am based out of Brazil.
-I organize a
+I organize a conference myself in

 Brazil, a kind of Black Hat though much smaller of course.
 It's

 called Hackers for Hackers for eight years now.